 1/2 teaspoon ground nutmeg

-Half and Half is a dairy product called for in the USA.
-You can substitute half cream and half milk for half and half.
+Half-and-half is a dairy product found in the USA.
+You can substitute half cream and half milk for half-and-half.
 You can also use any combination of all cream to all milk as long as you are adding 2 cups total.